johnnywoo/beholder/README.md

 Messages are collections of arbitrary fields.

-    flow {  # this command has no args, only subcommands from udp 3820 {  # this command has both args and subcommands parse syslog;  # this command has only arguments }
+    flow {  # this command has no args, only subcommands flow out {  # this command has both args and subcommands from udp 3820;  # this command has only arguments parse syslog;
+        }
         to stdout;
     }